mantidproject/mantid/docs/source/release/v3.11.0/ui.rst

    :class: screenshot
    :align: right

 - Algorithm proprties with long values are now shown in a shortened format both in this display and the log.
-The full hisory is still retained, and genereated python scripts will still work as before.
+The full history is still retained, and genereated python scripts will still work as before.

 Documentation